57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ### 2. Need to Mitigate Malicious Paymaster Risks in Account Abstraction
 As previously mentioned, the reason why Paymaster needs to stake native tokens to the EntryPoint is to prevent malicious Paymasters from conducting DoS (Denial of Service) attacks.
-Since the Paymaster is a contract implemented by a third party, following the process below, it can make the Bundler send invalid transactions, such as:
+Since the Paymaster is a contract implemented by a third party, you can make the Bundler send invalid transactions, Here are the steps to take to do that:

 - **i**.
 Establish a malicious Paymaster contract that returns true for all check functions.
 - **ii**.
 When the UserOperation enters the mempool, all simulations and checks will pass.